scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 van Noordt et al. :cite:`van2022inter`, and Elsabbagh :cite:`elsabbagh2022inter`.

 The API for Hypothesize is organized by single- and two-factor tests, as well as measures of association.
-Data is always in the form of Pandas DataFrame.
+Input data for the groups, conditions, and measures are given in the form of a Pandas DataFrame :cite:`reback2020pandas`:cite:`mckinney-proc-scipy-2010`.
 By way of example, one can compare two independent groups (e.g., placebo versus treatment) using the 20% trimmed mean and the percentile bootstrap test as follows